unicode-org/message-format-wg/spec/README.md

 > Users defining custom names SHOULD include at least one character outside these ranges
 > to ensure that they will be compatible with future versions of this specification.

+Later versions of this specification will not introduce changes to the data model that would result in a data model representation based on this version being invalid.

+> For example, existing interfaces or fields will not be removed.

-The data model is not _forward_ compatible.
-That is, later versions of this specification MAY introduce changes in the data model that are incompatible with the data model in this version of the specification.
+Later versions of this specification MAY introduce changes to the data model that would result in future data model representations not being valid for implementations of this version of the data model.

-> For example, a future version of this spec might introduce a new keyword
+> For example, a future version could introduce a new keyword,
+> whose data model representation would be a new interface
-> which is represented by a new `interface` in the data model.
+> that is not recognized by this version's data model.

-> Such a data model could not be processed by the data model in this spec.
+Later specification versions will not introduce syntax that cannot be processed by this version of the data model.

-The data model is backwards compatible.
-That is, later versions of this specification will not introduce changes to the data model that make existing data model representations invalid.
+However, the results of such processing might not be the same as that produced but future version of the data model.

-> For example, a future version of this specification could add additional fields
+> For example, a future version could introduce a new keyword.
-> to an existing `interface`, but could not remove any fields or change their
+> The future version's data model would provide an interface for that keyword
+> while this version of the data model would parse the value into
-> names.
+> the interface `Unsupported_Statement`.
+> Both data models would be "valid" in their context,
+> but this version's would be missing any functionality for the new statement type.